Store Models & Interiors

 The second Sienna welcome sign, introduced in 2018 and is used exclusively for remodels.

-The third Sienna welcome sign, introduced in 2019 and is used only at Publix #356 in Lakeland.
+The third Sienna welcome sign, used from 2019 to 2024 at former store #356 in Lakeland.

 Now we have come to Publix's most common interior decor package used in almost all of the 1,000+ Publix supermarkets, which is the Sienna Environment Package.
 Remember the aisle signs from the Metallic Marketplace and Kiwi Environment Package eras?
 That has been replaced with a more modern design with a woodgrain background on top of the sign.